5 ways to remove banding in Photoshop

 3. Work in 16-bit: You have the option of working in 8-bit color or 16-bit color.
 Basically, 8-bit files have 256 different colors available, whereas 16-bit has 65,536 colors available to you!
 This huge difference in quality means 16-bit doesn’t compress the difference between shades so much and can offer much smoother transitions between subtle color changes.

 Remember though, 16-Bit images do have a larger file size.
-You might be cool with this, but if you wish to convert and compress to 8-Bit at the end of your edit, you should be able to do this without noticeable banding - so long as the image is flattened before saving.
+You might be cool with this, but if you wish to convert and compress to 8-Bit at the end of your edit, you should be able to do this without noticeable banding - so long as the image is flattened before saving and you've taken concious steps to minimize the banding.

-How to check you are working in 16-bit:
+How to check you're working in 16 bit

 • IN LIGHTROOM: Go to: Preferences > External Editing > Bit Depth > 16 bits component